cylc/cylc-admin/docs/proposal-group-trigger.md

 1. `cylc remove` all group members to erase the previous flow
 2. trigger the initial task(s) of the sub-graph
-3. set any off-flow prerequisites
+3. set any off-group prerequisites

 In this case, flow-on downstream of the sub-graph is not a problem.
 Any downstream tasks that already ran won't rerun in the same flow, and otherwise